Dani3lx/Video-Entertainment-System/phase2/README (Developer).md

 We implemented the following Design Patterns:

-1. Abstract Factory for Menu
+1. Abstract Factory / Factory method for Menu and Actions.
-2. Abstract Factory for Actions
-3. Singleton for instantiating and passing entity Managers
+2. Singleton for instantiating and passing entity Managers
-4. Dependency Injection
+3. Dependency Injection
-5. Iterator for Playlist
+4. Iterator for Playlist

 Below we will explain how each design pattern works (using specific class and package names), why we implemented it, how it improved our code

+1. For the abstract factories, we have two which are the `MenuFactory` in the `menufactories` package, and the `ActionFactory` in the `actionfactories` package.
+Both of these interfaces are implemented by concrete factories such as `UserMenuFactory` and `UserActionFactory` which are call located in the same package as their corresponding interface, which all utilizes the factory method pattern.
+For each of the concrete MenuFactory classes, they all have a getter that generates and returns a menu class that are closely related, for example `UserMenuFactory` returns menu such as `AdminMenu` and `NonAdminMenu` which are related to users.
+For each of the concrete ActionFactory classes, they all have a getter that generates and returns an Action that are closely related, such as `CheckLoginHistory` and `UserLogout` which are actions performed by users.
+The reason we implemented these patterns is so that we can have an interface for creating these different families of menus and menu actions wthout specifying their concrete classes, as well as creating a hierarchy that encapsulates as much of the construction of the menu as possible, as all we need are only dependent on the interface and not the implementations.

-3. The Singleton design pattern was implemented in VideoManager, UserManager, PlaylistManager, all within the usercase/runtimedatamanager package.
+2. The Singleton design pattern was implemented in VideoManager, UserManager, PlaylistManager, all within the usercase/runtimedatamanager package.
 Each of these classes define a static getInstance() method as well as storing a static instance attribute.
 When called, if no instance of the class yet exists in the program, one will be instantiated and returned.
 If an instance already exists